SAP Articles

 • Final transition sign-off by Ops and Program leads

 For tracking improvements, you get a template that’s simple but really effective.
 It helps you log all those enhancement requests and track their progress.
-I helped a manufacturing client use this to manage over 200 improvements in their first year – you can do the same.
+I helped a manufacturing client use this to manage over 200 improvements in their first year and you can do the same.

 Tracking Improvements Template